 If you’re going to ask for better prices on your material, you should have a significant amount saved up.
 As we said before, scrap yards aren’t going to lower their profit margin so that you can make a few extra bucks.
 Now that that’s out of the way:

-- Get your price confirmed ahead of time – Start by calling your scrap yard up or even emailing them.
-You’re going to want to document the deal you come to with the yard before showing up at the door.
+- Get your price confirmed ahead of time—Start by calling or even emailing your scrap yard.
+You’ll want to document the deal you reach with the yard before showing up at the door.
 Ask for the name of the person you’re speaking with.
-The last time you’re going to want is getting to the yard and having a sort of “he said she said” issue.
+The last thing you want is to get to the yard and have a sort of “he said, she said” issue.

 - Don’t be forceful but reasonable – Remember, if you can’t get the deal you’re looking for, you can use the iScrap App to find another yard that may better work with you.
 However, most yards that we know of won’t tolerate being pushed around, and if you come off too pushy, they’ll shut your request down immediately and won’t want to work with you in the future.